ArcaneNibble/ArcaneNibble.github.io/content/intro-to-opentype.md

 The most widely supported technology which is actually usable in browsers is [Microsoft's](https://learn.microsoft.com/en-us/typography/opentype/spec/colr) `COLR` and `CPAL` tables, and this is what I've used here.
 Fundamentally, the way this works is to break up each glyph into separate layers, one for each color.
 In this font, this means that one glyph contains the black "actual" pixels and a second glyph contains only the text shadow pixels.

 The `COLR` table is used to indicate which layers to draw for each individual glyph and which palette entries to use for those layers.
 The `CPAL` table contains one or more palette choices which the type designer has determined ought to look good.
-The font I've created only contains a single palette, but, on the Web, CSS rules can be used to manually override individual colors.
+The font I've created only contains a single palette, but, on the Web, `@font-palette-values` CSS rules can be used to manually override individual colors.
 For example, <span class="emerald" style="font-palette: --Emerald-ugly">shadows can be green!?</span> <span class="emerald" style="font-palette: --Emerald-noshadow">They can also be disabled by setting them to #00000000.</span>

 This usage of color layers is certainly a bit of a gimmick, but it allows for tricks such as the tiny red pixels which tell a user to press the <span class="emerald" style="font-size: 48px">d‍p‍a‍d‍l‍r</span> directions on the d-pad.